the-modem-distro/pinephone_modem_sdk/README.md

     * Signals and custom boot modes via GPIO pins: OK
       * Check tools/helpers for scripts to force boot into fastboot or out of it
       * Fastboot auto entering: OK
-	* On reset, the bootloader enters into fastboot mode automatically for 2 seconds, and boots normally unless instructed to stay.
+	* On reset, the bootloader enters into fastboot mode automatically for 2 seconds, and boots normally unless instructed to stay (leave the command `fastboot oem stay` running while rebooting the modemto make it stop at fastboot).
+  * Custom fastboot commands:
+    * fastboot reboot-bootlader: Reboot to fastboot
+    * fastboot oem stay: Stay in fastboot instead of booting normally
+    * fastboot oem reboot-recovery: Reboot to recovery mode
+    * fastboot oem reboot-edl: Currently not working (investigating why)
-	* On reset, run _fastboot oem stay_ to stay in fastboot mode to flash the modem
+    * fastboot oem getmfg: Try to identify the modem from the partition table
-      * Jump to...
-        * Fastboot mode: OK (fastboot reboot-bootloader)
-        * DLOAD Mode: WIP (fastboot oem reboot-edl) (currently correct values are stored in what should be the correct memory area but the sbl ignores them, under investigation)
-        * Recovery mode: OK (fastboot oem reboot-recovery)

 * CAF Kernel:
 	* Building: Works
 	* Booting: Works